ras0q/obsidian-inlineAI/README.md

 ## 📝 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GPL-3.0 license](LICENSE).
 Feel free to fork, contribute, and enhance the plugin!